Rohitjoshi9023/PHP-Awesome-Collection/htaccess.md

 	</Directory>`
 ```
 Refer to this section for more information about AllowOverride and performance enhancement.
+<br/><br/>
 Rename the .htaccess File ^
 Not every system enjoys the extension-only format of .htaccess files.
 Fortunately, you can rename them to whatever you wish, granted the name is valid on your system.
-Note: This directive must be placed in the server-wide configuration file or it will not work:
+Note: This directive must be placed in the server-wide configuration file or it will not work:<br/><br/>
 # rename .htaccess files
 AccessFileName ht.access
 Note: If you rename your .htaccess files, remember to update any associated configuration settings.
-For example, if you are protecting your .htaccess file via FilesMatch, remember to inform it of the renamed files:
+For example, if you are protecting your .htaccess file via FilesMatch, remember to inform it of the renamed files:<br/><br/>

 # protect renamed .htaccess files
 ```